 Location & Travel

-We are a fully remote workplace, and applicants may be based in any of the fifty United States.
+We are a fully remote workplace.
+This role is based in the US, and applicants may be based in any of the fifty United States.
 Travel is not currently required for this position, though if compatible with access needs and vaccination status, travel to meetings, convenings, and conferences is currently optional.
 When it is fully safe for all people to travel again, regular travel will be required of around 3-5 trips per year (or about 5% of the role) for conferences or other meetings/events.

 Commitment to Equity